antwon99/reasonbot/README.md

 **ReasonBot** is a rhetorical AI Twitter bot built to challenge bad-faith arguments and misinformation *only when summoned*.
 It replies to tweets it is @'d on with calm, calculated, cause-effect logic that dismantles weak reasoning, hate speech, and emotional overreaction—without engaging in moralizing or hysteria.

-> "Real rebellion is strategy, not self-sabotage." – ReasonBot
+> "Real rebellion is peace, not self-sabotage." – ReasonBot

 ---